Skip to main content

 Fix:

-1. Enable JetStream on the NATS server: nats-server -m 8222 -js
+1. Enable JetStream on the server: nats-server -m 8222 -js.

-2. Start the exporter with -jsz=all to include stream and consumer metrics
+2. Start the exporter with -jsz=all to include stream and consumer metrics.

-3. Verify: curl http://localhost:8222/jsz
+3. Verify: curl http://localhost:8222/jsz.

 No metrics appearing in Scout